shuds13/python-tutorials/tutorials/spack-update-fork-from-upstream-repos.md

 in your filestystem before doing the following).

 Check upstream remote is present:

     git remote -v

 Ensure you are on the develop branch:

     git checkout develop

 Fetch from upstream repo:

     git fetch upstream

 Now to update your local machine you may wish to rebase or overwrite your local files.
 Select from the following:

-If you have local changes to go "on top" of latest code.
+If you have local changes to go "on top" of latest code:

     git rebase upstream/develop

 Or to make your local machine identical to upstream repo (**WARNING** Any local changes WILL BE LOST):

     git reset --hard upstream/develop

 (Optional) You may want to update your forked (origin) repo on github at this point.
 This may requires a forced push:

     git push origin develop --force